ajitsingh98/Data-Science-Interview-Questions-Answers/probability.md

 ---

 ### Q: Bayesian inference amalgamates data information in the likelihood function with known prior information.
 This is done by conditioning the prior on the likelihood using the Bayes formulae.
-Assume two events A and B in probability space $H $, which occur with probabilities $ P(A)$and $ P(B)$, respectively.
-Given that $ A \cup B = H$, state the Bayes formulae for this case, interpret its components and annotate them.
+Assume two events A and B in probability space $H $, which occur with probabilities$ P(A)$and$ P(B)$, respectively.
+Given that$ A \cup B = H$, state the Bayes formulae for this case, interpret its components and annotate them.

 <details>
 <summary><b>💡 Show Answer</b></summary>

 - **Direct Solution**: Analytical solution and mathematical formulation for `Bayesian inference amalgamates data information in the likelihood function with known prior information.
 This is done by conditioning the prior on the likelihood using the Bayes formulae.
-Assume two events A and B in probability space $H $, which occur with probabilities $ P(A)$and $ P(B)$, respectively.
-Given that $ A \cup B = H$, state the Bayes formulae for this case, interpret its components and annotate them.`.
+Assume two events A and B in probability space $H $, which occur with probabilities$ P(A)$and$ P(B)$, respectively.
+Given that$ A \cup B = H$, state the Bayes formulae for this case, interpret its components and annotate them.`.
 - **Key Takeaway**: Standard interview answer evaluating key properties, edge cases, and statistical assumptions.

 </details>